Opioids: Everything You Need to Know

 • Depression

-Be sure and talk with your doctor if you experience depression as it may need to be further evaluated and treated.
+Be sure to talk with your doctor if you experience depression, as it may need to be further evaluated and treated.

 Effects on the Immune System

-In addition to their addictive potential, some opioids may also suppress your body’s immune response, in turn increasing vulnerability for infections.
-Morphine, fentanyl, and oxycodone are known to harm the immune system.7
+In addition to their addictive potential, some opioids may also suppress your body’s immune response, in turn increasing vulnerability to infections.
+Morphine, fentanyl and oxycodone are known to harm the immune system.7

 Long-Term Side Effects of Opioids